 For more information, see our article CCPA: What Constitutes a "Sale" of Personal Information.

-Under the CCPA, consumers (California residents) have certain rights over their personal information.
+Under the CCPA (CPRA), consumers (California residents) have certain rights over their personal information.
 It's your duty to facilitate their rights.

 For more information, see our article Consumer Rights Under the CCPA.